amendlik/salt-gen-resource/README.md

 resources.source.2.config.args=--mine-function allgrains --add-grains domain,selinux:enabled --ignore-grains manufacturer -S 10.0.1.0/24
 ```
 1. Use the mine function alias `allgrains` instead of `grains.items`.
-2. Create node tags in Rundeck for grains `domain` and `selinux:enabled`.
+2. Create node attributes in Rundeck for grains `domain` and `selinux:enabled`.
-3. Do not create node tags in Rundeck for the `manufacturer` grain.
+3. Do not create node attributes in Rundeck for the `manufacturer` grain.
 4. Only create Rundeck nodes for those minions on the 10.0.1.0/24 subnet.

 ### Validation

 This script can be run at any time from a shell.
-This can be useful when testing options.
+This can be useful when testing command line arguments.
 The result should be a YAML document sent to stdout, formatted according the Rundeck [resource-yaml specification](http://rundeck.org/docs/man5/resource-yaml.html).
 For example:
 ```
 app01:
   hostname: app01.example.org